Skip to main content

 Student Employment

-Two RAs will be hired and trained by the IP Office prior to departure.
-RAs are expected to work together with the Program Administration and IP Office to create a strong learning community, maintain Pepperdine standards, and promote the IP mission statement within the group.
-Through planning events, acting as a leader, and working as a liaison between the students and the Program Staff.
-RAs are essential for the development of community within the house.
+Two RAs per semester are hired and trained by the IP Office prior to departure.
+RAs are expected to work together with the Program Director, the Faculty in Residence, and IP Office to create a strong learning community, maintain Pepperdine standards, and promote the IP mission statement within the group.
+Through planning events, acting as a leader and working as a liaison between the students and the Program Staff, RAs are essential for the development of camraderie within the house.

 Media Coordinator